 The other half of the available data derived from a further four rows, and pruned to retain four canes..
 Again, there were six plots located on the basis of vine size.
 The total of eight rows used in this study were those in which each vine had trunk circumference measured (Trought et al., 2008), and thus, were the basis for the map of trunk circumference (Figure 1) as described by Bramley et al. (2011b).
 Other than the pruning of the two different sets of four rows, all other aspects of vineyard management and vine sampling were the same for the two sets of vines.

 Vine phenology (bud burst, flowering, berry size and composition), yield, yield components (bunch number per vine and berry mass) and pruning mass were collected in the period between flowering and harvest in each of the 2005-2008 seasons.
 Bunch mass was estimated using yield and bunch number data, and berry number per bunch using berry mass at harvest and bunch mass.
 Here, we confine the analysis to vine yield, bunch numbers, berry mass and in 2005-2007 (but not 2008), pruning mass.
-Shoot numbers were also recorded pre-pruning with the fresh weight of the current and previous season’s wood recorded separately.
+Shoot numbers and diameters were also recorded pre-pruning.
+The fresh weight of the current and previous season’s wood recorded separately and shoot diameters recorded across the widest section mid-way between nodes two and three.
+The diameters were divided into small (<6mm), medium (6 to 11mm) and large (>11mm).
 Average shoot weight was determined from the weight of the current season’s pruned growth and shoot number and scaled to reflect the actual number of shoots per vine.

 In addition to the trunk circumference measurements made in 2004 (Trought et al., 2008; Bramley et al., 2011b), the trunk circumference of the 48 two or four cane pruned vines sampled in 2005-2008 was re-measured in 2018.
 Measurements were made 10 cm above the graft union and 10 cm below the head of the vine, with trunk circumference expressed as the mean of these two measurements and converted to cross sectional area.